-Aboriginal and Torres Strait Islander health and wellbeing can be transformed through collective action lead by Aboriginal and Torres Strait Islander peoples and communities.
-This is supported by the National Aboriginal and Torres Strait Islander Health Plan which states “Improving the health and wellbeing outcomes for Aboriginal people can be achieved by local Aboriginal people determining and owning the process of health care delivery.
-Local Aboriginal community control in health is essential to the definition of Aboriginal holistic health and allows Aboriginal communities to determine their own affairs, protocols and procedures”.
+Aboriginal and Torres Strait Islander health and wellbeing can be transformed through collective action led by Aboriginal and Torres Strait Islander peoples and communities.
+This is supported by the National Aboriginal and Torres Strait Islander Health Plan, which states, “Improving the health and wellbeing outcomes for Aboriginal people can be achieved by local Aboriginal people determining and owning the process of health care delivery.
+Local Aboriginal community control in health is essential to the definition of Aboriginal holistic health and allows Aboriginal communities to determine their affairs, protocols and procedures”.

-The strength and foundation of Aboriginal and Torres Strait Islander health leadership is cultures.
-This has been demonstrated by the visionary leadership of Aboriginal and Torres Strait Islander people who lead the creation of Aboriginal community health services.
-The establishment of these services implicitly included several important concepts: the importance of cultural holism in health, non-racist and culturally safe healthcare as essential for Aboriginal and Torres Strait Islander health and community development (understanding the social determinants of health and that locally driven initiatives are more likely to be successfully utilised).
+The strength and foundation of Aboriginal and Torres Strait Islander health leadership are cultures.
+This has been demonstrated by the visionary leadership of Aboriginal and Torres Strait Islander people who lead Aboriginal community health services.
+The establishment of these services implicitly included several vital concepts: the importance of cultural holism in health, non-racist and culturally safe healthcare as essential for Aboriginal and Torres Strait Islander health and community development (understanding the social determinants of health and those locally-driven initiatives are more likely to be successfully utilised).

 Aboriginal and Torres Strait Islander health leadership recognises the diversity of Aboriginal and Torres Strait Islander cultures and ensures strategies and initiatives are locally relevant and are a cultural match.
 This is demonstrated in the work of many in the Aboriginal and Torres Strait Islander allied health workforce who, in addition to discipline-specific capabilities, draw upon cultural knowledge, practices and holistic views of health to provide a high standard of culturally safe and responsive care for their clients.

-To achieve our vision and priorities, IAHA engages in national and jurisdictional committees, advisories, boards with governments and stakeholders focused on allied health workforce development and policy, Indigenous health policy and service delivery and cultural safety.
+To achieve our vision and priorities, IAHA engages in national and jurisdictional committees, advisories, boards with governments and stakeholders focused on allied health workforce development and policy, Indigenous health policy, service delivery, and cultural safety.